Congenital adrenal hyperplasia due to 17α-hydroxylase deficiency: Pathophysiology

-The hydroxylase reactions are part of the synthetic pathway to cortisol as well as sex steroids, but the lyase reaction is only necessary for sex steroid synthesis.
+The hydroxylase reactions are part of the synthetic pathway to cortisol as well as sex hormones, but the lyase reaction is only necessary for sex hormone synthesis.
 Different alleles of the CYP17A1 gene result in enzyme molecules with a range of impaired or reduced function that produces a range of clinical problems.

 The dual enzyme activities were for many decades assumed to represent two entirely different genes and enzymes.
-Thus, medical textbooks and nosologies until quite recently described two different diseases: 17α-hydroxylase deficient CAH, and a distinct and even rarer defect of sex steroid synthesis termed 17,20-lyase deficiency (which is not a form of CAH).
+Thus, medical textbooks and diagnostic manuals formerly described two different diseases: 17α-hydroxylase deficient CAH, and a distinct and more rare defect of sex steroid synthesis termed 17,20-lyase deficiency (which is not a form of CAH).
 In the last decade it has become clearer that the two diseases are different forms of defects of the same gene.
-However, the clinical features of the two types of impairment are distinct enough that they are described separately in the following sections.
+The clinical features of the two types of impairment are described separately in the following sections.

 Mineralocorticoid effects

 The adrenal cortex is hyperplastic and overstimulated, with no impairment of the mineralocorticoid pathway.
 Consequently, levels of DOC, corticosterone, and 18-hydroxycorticosterone are elevated.
 Although these precursors of aldosterone are weaker mineralocorticoids, the extreme elevations usually provide enough volume expansion, blood pressure elevation, and potassium depletion to suppress renin and aldosterone production.
-Some persons with 17α-hydroxylase deficiency develop hypertension in infancy, and nearly 90% do so by late childhood.
+Some people with 17α-hydroxylase deficiency develop hypertension in infancy, and nearly 90% do so by late childhood.
 The low-renin hypertension is often accompanied by hypokalemia due to urinary potassium wasting and metabolic alkalosis.
-These features of mineralocorticoid excess are the major clinical clue distinguishing the more complete 17α-hydroxylase deficiency from the 17,20-lyase deficiency, which only affects the sex steroids.
+These features of mineralocorticoid excess are the major clinical clues distinguishing the more complete 17α-hydroxylase deficiency from the 17,20-lyase deficiency, which only affects the sex hormones.
 Treatment with glucocorticoid suppresses ACTH, returns mineralocorticoid production toward normal, and lowers blood pressure.

 Glucocorticoid effects

-Although production of cortisol is too inefficient to normalize ACTH, the 50-100-fold elevations of corticosterone have enough weak glucocorticoid activity to prevent glucocorticoid deficiency and adrenal crisis.
+Although production of cortisol is too inefficient to normalize ACTH, the 50- to 100-fold elevations of corticosterone have enough weak glucocorticoid activity to prevent glucocorticoid deficiency and adrenal crisis.